 This outstanding Kruger River Lodge Safari combines the world-famous Kruger National Park with top private game reserves in the Greater Kruger Park area, offering a diverse game viewing adventure with intimate lodge accommodation.
 Stay in comfortable, air-conditioned chalets overlooking the scenic Klaserie River at the exclusive game lodge located inside a private reserve.

 On day one we embark on a sunset game drive in Thornybush Private Game Reserve, stopping for sundowners before continuing with spotlights.
 Spend the whole of day two and five in Kruger National Park, exploring one of Africa’s best game parks in an open-sided safari vehicle.
 Take a morning bush walk in the lodge's private reserve to experience the fascinating micro-systems of the African bush and set off on an exciting afternoon game drive in the Big Five Tshukudu Game Reserve.

 Enjoy a leisurely boat cruise on the Blyde River and visit the Hoedspruit Endangered Wildlife Centre on day four.
 Then on the final day, return to the Big Five Thornybush Private Nature Reserve for a sunrise game drive, before heading back to Johannesburg.

 This Kruger Lodge Safari begins with collection from the O.R.
-Tambo International Airport in Johannesburg, or from the Gautrain Station in Centurion.
-Setting off from the biggest city in South Africa, we drive east into the highveld region of the Mpumalanga Province.
+Tambo International Airport in Johannesburg, or from Persequor Park in Pretoria.
+Setting off from the biggest city in South Africa, we drive east into the Highveld region of the Mpumalanga Province.
 We make our way to a bush bar in Hoedspruit, where you are collected for the short transfer to the private lodge.